Nash0984/JAWN/replit.md

 The Maryland Universal Financial Navigator is an AI-powered platform designed to optimize financial well-being by integrating public benefits eligibility with federal and state tax preparation.
 It acts as a universal financial command center, utilizing Retrieval-Augmented Generation (RAG), Rules as Code, and the Google Gemini API.
 The platform offers comprehensive financial optimization through a single conversational interface, supporting six Maryland benefit programs (SNAP, Medicaid, TCA/TANF, OHEP, Tax Credits, and VITA tax assistance).
 A key innovation is the use of a single household profile for both benefit calculations and tax preparation, combined with AI-driven cross-enrollment intelligence to identify unclaimed benefits.

-**Platform Status (October 20, 2025):** 109 features operational (99.1% complete), including full GDPR/HIPAA compliance and production-grade infrastructure (distributed caching, PM2 cluster deployment, comprehensive monitoring).
+**Platform Status (October 20, 2025):** 109 total features (108 operational, 1 planned) - 99.1% implementation completeness, including full GDPR/HIPAA compliance and production-grade infrastructure (distributed caching, PM2 cluster deployment, comprehensive monitoring).

 # User Preferences